-Knowing the right questions to ask when adopting a dog or puppy can make all the difference in having a long happy future together.
+Knowing the right questions to ask before adopting a dog or puppy can make all the difference in having a long happy future with your pet

 Having volunteered at many shelters and rescues over the years, the one thing I see too often is that people are too quick to adopt without getting all the information they can about the dog.

-Even more important – the questions below can help decrease the chance that you will need to return the dog for some reason since you will know all the important things about them.
+Even more important – the questions below can help decrease the chance that you will need to return the dog to the shelter or rescue since you will know all the important things about them.

-The one great thing about adopting from a rescue as opposed to a shelter is that many of the dogs in their care are in foster homes.
+The one great thing about adopting a puppy or dog from a rescue as opposed to a shelter is that many of the dogs in their care are in foster homes.
 This means you can get a better understanding of how a dog is in a home environment.

 45 Questions To Ask When Adopting A Dog

-Below are all the questions you can ask – next to each question you will see either a S, R or S/R which signifies whether a question should be asked to a shelter or rescue or both.
+Below are all the questions you can ask before adopting a new dog – next to each question you will see either a S, R or S/R which signifies whether a question should be asked to a shelter or rescue or both.

 - How long has the dog been with your rescue or shelter?
 (S/R)

 - Has he/she been adopted out and returned or would this be their first adoption?
 (S/R)

 - If they have been returned what was the reason?
 (S/R)